-the twin towns.
-Tuncurry was proclaimed a village, and a hotel, Australia. hall and ice works were built.
+In the 1890's a row boat ferry service began to operate between the twin towns.
+Tuncurry was proclaimed a village, and a hotel, hall and ice works were built.
 At the turn of the century work on the southern break wall began - and finished in 1903.
 By 1922 a regular vehicular ferry began operating between Forster and Tuncurry - a trip that would often take up to 30 minutes.